 Cheesecake

-- In a large bowl with an electric hand mixer or a whisk, beat the cream cheese, sugar, and salt together until completely smooth.16 oz full fat cream cheese, room temperature, ½ cup granulated sugar, ⅛ teaspoon salt
+- In a large bowl with an electric hand mixer or a whisk, beat the cream cheese, sugar, and salt together until completely smooth.16 oz cream cheese, ½ cup granulated sugar, ⅛ teaspoon salt

-- Add the vanilla and then the eggs, one by one, mixing in between only until smooth.1 teaspoon pure vanilla extract, 2 large eggs
+- Add the vanilla and then the eggs, one by one, mixing in between just until smooth.1 teaspoon pure vanilla extract, 2 large eggs

 - Add the sour cream and mix just until combined.
-Fold in the crushed oreos, setting aside a few tablespoons for sprinkling on top.
-Do not overmix.⅓ cup full fat sour cream
+Fold in the crushed Oreos, setting aside a few tablespoons for sprinkling on top.
+Do not overmix.⅓ cup sour cream

 - Divide the batter evenly into the muffin liners.
 They should be filled all the way to the top.
 Bake at 340°F (170°C) for 15 minutes.
 Turn the oven off and leave the cheesecakes inside for 5-8 minutes.
 They should be set on the edges and still jiggly in the middle.
 Remove cheesecakes from the oven and let cool completely in muffin tin.